petermattia/petermattia/now.md

 order: 5
 ---

-Updated August 8, 2017
+Last updated August 8, 2017

 My priorities for the next month include:

 * Complete my first paper, on SEI growth on carbon black
 * Complete this website
-* Run 3-4 times a week in the morning
+* Run 20 miles a week - starting off slow, getting back into it
 * Continue wedding planning with Victoria